Phu Quoc Visa Rules

 Entry stamp and date tracking

 Your 30-day count begins from the date on the entry stamp placed in your passport at PQC immigration.
-Count the days carefully if your trip approaches 25-28 days.
+Count the days carefully if your trip approaches 25 to 28 days.
 For two-trip implant protocols, your return trip starts a new 30-day visa-free period from the date of second entry.
 Each entry is independent.

 Plan your Phu Quoc dental trip